March 5, 2021

 Will Best Buy and Yahoo benefit from cutting their home working programmes?
 It’s something that should be researched.
 It’s easy to see that the changes in both of these companies were not made in a rational manner.
 Hubert Joly, the CEO of Best Buy, shut down a programme that worked remarkably well to send a strong message across the company.
 This kind of short-term mindset may be to shock the company into action and change, but is rather disastrous when it comes to planning workplace strategy which requires in-depth analysis and patient building of employee engagement.

-Maciej Markowski is associate director in the Workplace Consultancy team at JLL, based in the London office.
+Maciej Markowski is Co-Founder & Chief Revenue Officer at spaceOS.
+At the time of writing he was associate director in the Workplace Consultancy team at JLL, based in the London office.
 His background spans within the workplace field, working for companies like CBRE and DEGW.
 He has international experience in corporate workplace, and change issues, advising major corporations on their workplace research, strategy, and change management.